 • Computerized purchasing, accounting, financial and payroll systems

-• Principles and practices of fund accounting and external auditing practices
+• Principles and practices of fund accounting and/or external auditing practices

 • Current office practices, procedures and equipment